Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

 \subsubsection{Algorithm P}

 The proof of Theorem \ref{thm:optimality} actually gives an algorithm to find the optimal solution of problem (\ref{eq:MWSRM}) by monotonically increasing the objective function.
 We refer to it as\emph{ }Algorithm P and summarize it in Table \ref{tab:table1}, where P stands for Polite.
-Note that although in each iteration, we only enforce the polite water-filling structure in Theorem \ref{thm:optimality} on $\mathbf{\Sigma}\left(1\right)$, all $\mathbf{\Sigma}\left(k\right)$'s will eventually satisfy the polite water-filling structure due to (\ref{eq:UpdateSigma}).
+The convergence and optimality of Algorithm P is proved in the theorem below.